alphagov/govuk-content-schemas/README.md

 We use [JSON Schema](http://json-schema.org/) to define the formats.

-For each format there are three possible representations:
+For each format there are two possible representations:

 * the 'publisher' representation, which is used when a publishing application transmits data to the content store.
+* the 'frontend' representation, which is produced by the content store when a frontend application requests data

+In the future, there may be a third:

 * the 'notification' representation, which is used when broadcasting messages about content items on the message queue
-* the 'frontend' representation, which is produced by the content store when a frontend application requests data

 ## How to change a content format